abarrak/linux-sysops-handbook/README.md

 $ du -H /home/abdullah
 ```

-The `lsof` command lists all active proccess using the block device.
+The `lsof` command lists all active processes using the block device.

 The permanent mounting process rely on `/etc/fstab` file to determine devices to mount on the boot time.

-Use the commands `lsblk` and `monunt` to check and mount file-sytem devices, respectively.
+Use the commands `lsblk` and `monunt` to check and mount filesystem devices, respectively.

 ## Notes and Additional Resources